Roboy/ParlAI/projects/roboy/train/README.md

 ## How To: Set up training
 - go to shell script in ss18_showmaster/ParlAI/projects/roboy/train/
 - set your hyper parameters
-- if batches are too large you will run into CUDA memory errors (-bs up to 128 works)
+- if batches are too large you will run into CUDA memory errors (-bs up to 128 works on P100, -bs 64 for K80)
 - add, commit, push changes to ParlAI git
-- add, commit,push latest ParlAI to ss18_showmaster

 ## How To: Train
 - [Boot ubuntu1604uswest1b VM instance on GCP](https://console.cloud.google.com/compute/ )
 - Click SSH to open new shell in browser (alternatively, install gcloud command line tools on local machine)
-- go to ss18_showmaster and pull
 - go to ParlAI and pull
-- do: $ screen
+- do: $ screen (you need to install [screen](https://www.howtogeek.com/howto/ubuntu/keep-your-ssh-session-running-when-you-disconnect/) first)
 - activate virtual environment
 ```
 source ~/venvParlAI36/bin/activate